CrunchyData/pg_featureserv/README.md

 * `--config file.toml` - specify configuaration file to use
 * `--debug` - set logging level to TRACE (can also be set in config file)
 * `--devel` - run in development mode (e.g. HTML templates reloaded every query)
-* `--test` - run in test mode, with an internal catalog of layers and data
+* `--test` - run in test mode, with an internal catalog of tables and data

 ## Requests Overview